jtarchie/site/written/notes/2023-09-18-interview-questions.md

   monthly savings of around $10,000.
 This challenge was not just about fixing an error, but also about understanding the system holistically and finding cost-saving efficiencies in the process.

+- Reflect on a mistake or failure in your career.
+What did you learn from it, and how did you use that experience to improve your skills and decision-making in subsequent projects?

   One of the most challenging aspects of my career has been effective communication.
 A common stereotype associated with individuals like myself is